whisklabs/whisklabs.github.io/connect/index.md

 As with Product Widgets, it is possible to directly embed recipe widgets within the page.
 The typical use case for this is to provide a Whisk Widget alongside a link to a recipe - for instance, from a meal plan or search results page.

 Due to the complexity of recipe processing, we do not currently allow the specification of an entire recipe in the widget; instead, we permit widgets that reference existing recipes, which are already available through Whisk.
-This is achieved by creating a Whisk Widget with a `data-whisk-recipe-url` attribute, which specifies the URL of the target recipe.
+This is achieved by creating a Whisk Widget with a `data-whisk-recipe-url` attribute, which specifies the URL of the target recipe, and `data-whisk-action` attribute, which tells Widget what to do with this recipe.
 This URL must uniquely identify the target recipe.

 ## A simple embedded recipe widget